Last Updated on November 6, 2022 by Jessica Lauren Vine

 Will Insurance Cover RV Roof Leaks?

 Insurance will nearly always cover roof damage that results from weather or fire, and water is the result of rain.
 This should fall under the “weather” category of your insurance policy.
+During with RV roof leaks in heavy rain can really cause problems for your RV.

 Why Do RV Roofs Leak?